nf-s/tas-convict-datavis-static/README.md

 I think this kind of graph has a few fundamental flaws, it just isn't easy enough to see the curves that are buried at the bottom of the graphic.
 Some people might also find the contrast of the lines a bit unsettling.
-All the refined graphs can be found in the “Computer Generated Visualisations” folder.